Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Image a baby with a quote overlay: Iron deficiency in young children significantly increases the risk of developmental delays and behavioral disturbances.

-When you introduce solids to your baby’s diet, he’ll rely less and less on breast milk or formula for nutrients.
-So, it’s vital to offer nutritious foods during weaning.
+When you introduce solids into your baby’s diet, they’ll gradually rely less on breast milk or baby formula for nutrients.
+It’s vital to offer nutritious foods and a variety of iron-rich foods during this transitional weaning phase.

 If babies get most of their nutrition from breast milk or formula, do they need nutrient-rich foods too?